Diana Andimba

-Diana Andimba (born between 1998/1999) is an Namibian model, architect in training, and beauty pageant titleholder who was crowned Miss Earth Namibia and represented Namibia at Miss Earth 2022 where she was part of the Top 20 semifinalists.
+Diana Andimba (born between 1998/1999) is a Namibian model, architect in training, and beauty pageant titleholder who was crowned Miss Earth Namibia and represented Namibia at Miss Earth 2022 where she was part of the Top 20 semifinalists.
 She has become the first delegate from Namibia to enter the semifinals of Miss Earth.

 Life and career

 Early life

 She came from a tribe known as the Ovambo, which is the largest ethnic group in Namibia.

 As published on Miss Earth's website, Diana shared that she grew up in the slums, which allowed her to see some issues in her community in her early years.
 She still considers her childhood to be "full of memories, laughter, and great times."

 Diana founded a nonprofit organization called "Diana's Heartbeat Foundation" in 2019.
 The utmost goal of her foundation is to achieve zero informal settlement and to secure home sustainability measures.